Whenever possible, try to build your business’s “rules, policies & procedures” right into the system.

 Finally, we just decided to tighten the screws all the way.

-It was the fraudulently-authorized address change request that kicked everything off.
+It was the fraudulently-authorized address change that kicked everything off.

 The business took a very strong position and required that ALL address changes involving a foreign address MUST be completed at the customer’s home branch.